shscoding/shscoding.github.io/_pages/about.md

 ## When and where is the weekly club meeting?
 We meet in-person on **Wednesday, in Room 3025 from 2:45 to 3:45 PM**.

-Members are not required to come to every meeting.
-Feel free to drop in!
+Members are not required to come to every meeting, but highly encouraged.
+Feel free to drop in, we have **pizza!🍕**

 ## Which areas/skills are involved?
 **AI and machine learning** are a major component of this year's coding club, as well as **web and game development**.